DriesA-immalle/FamilyCentral/README.md

 # FamilyCentral
-Start of a Python Web Application
+Python Web Application
 ---

+InHouse is a Python/Flask web-application that offers the opportunity to create groups (families) with people and share a shoppinglist, notes section and event list.

-## V1.0.0-alpha
+## ER and Use-case
 ![ER Scheme](https://i.postimg.cc/PqFqTHb0/ERWebApp.png)
 ![Use Case](https://i.postimg.cc/5NcM0yff/UseCase.png)